abipalli/semioverse/README.md

 **hasThread:** This method can help to check if a particular thread exists within a Card, and it could be used for checking conditions in gameplay rules.

 **navigate**: This async generator method is for navigation through the Card's structure based on paths or a generator object.
-It respects the rule engine and follows the paths provided, keeping track of `currentCard` and `previousCard` in the `positions` set, effectively allowing for bi-directional navigation.
-If it encounters the reserved keyword "metaphor-dive", it looks ahead one path and goes deeper if possible.
+It respects the` rule engine` and follows the paths provided, keeping track of `currentCard` and `previousCard` in the `positions` set, effectively allowing for bi-directional navigation.
+If it encounters the reserved keyword `"metaphor-dive"`, it looks ahead one path and goes deeper if possible.
 It yields an object containing `previousCard`, `pathTaken`, and `currentCard`.

 ```javascript
 player.navigate(scenes, roles, moves)
 ```

 **swap**: This method is used to replace a value at the given key in a `Card` or `Map` structure at the end of each given route.
 The `swap` method will replace the key-value pair at the end of the route.
-The original key-value pair that was replaced is yielded back to the caller.
-The significance of this and its parallels to the lambda calculus will be explored in later sections.
+The original key-value pair that was replaced is yielded back to the caller. *The significance of this and its parallels to the lambda calculus will be explored in later sections.*

 **snapshot**: This method is used to create a snapshot of the current state of the `Card` structure up to a specified depth.
 It first checks if the operation is allowed by the `ruleEngine`, then creates a deep copy of the current `Card` up to the provided depth, and lastly freezes the copied structure to prevent mutation.
 The snapshot method has many uses including allowing players to capture the state-of-play in order to undo moves or to provide proofs of state.

 What emerges from the methods introduced so far is a dynamic system of meaning where individual units (Cards) are linked through paths (thread), creating a complex network (weave) that can be explored (navigate) and transformed (swap).

-*(note that in the future we want to make all methods and properties cards themselves that are woven, and use the card-based interpreter )*
+*(note that in the future we want to make all methods and properties cards themselves that are woven, and use the card-based interpreter)*

 # Cards as perspectives